sigasi/sigasi_insights/content/tech/using-graphics-configuration.md

 You can clone the [repository](git://ohwr.org/hdl-core-lib/vme64x-core.git) and download the Graphics Configuration file [here](/resources/tech/using-graphics-configuration/VME64xCore_Top.blockdiagram).

 The diagram we are going to filter down is the one associated with the architecture `RTL` that implements the entity `VME64xCore_Top`.
-We express this on the first line using `diagram work.VME64xCore_Top.RTL`.
+We express this in the first line using `diagram work.VME64xCore_Top.RTL`.
 The file is then read from bottom to top.
-First you define all the groups, then you start configuring the diagram.
+First, you define all the groups, then you start configuring the diagram.

 We start by grouping all of the blocks that end in `nputSample`, and then creating a bunch of busses.
 The syntax for a group is as follows `def Type group ID (Identifiers)` where `Type` is `block` or `wire`.